DevOps-and-Cloud-based-Software/assignment-1/README.md

 ## Setup Docker Hub
 If you don’t have an account already follow these instructions: [https://hub.docker.com/signup](https://hub.docker.com/signup)

-## Swaggerhub Account
+## SwaggerHub Account
-If you have GitHub Account you may go to [https://app.swaggerhub.com/login](https://app.swaggerhub.com/login) and select 'Log In with GitHub'.
+If you have GitHub Account you may go to [https://app.SwaggerHub.com/login](https://app.SwaggerHub.com/login) and select 'Log In with GitHub'.
 Alternatively, you can select to sign up.

 ## Install Docker and Docker Compose on your Local machine
 You can find instructions on how to install Docker here: